mike-wendt/redmine-slackbot/README.md

  * For example: the project identifier is `general` from the URL `http://redmine/projects/general`
 6. Create a project called 'Top5' or specify another project by its identifier for all Top 5 issues to use
+ * **NOTE:** To allow Top 5 Issues to have subtasks in any project, the group needs to be the root of all other projects, adjust all projects for this setup or use the exisiting root project as the Top 5 project
+   * The Top 5 Issues are based off of the person who creates them allowing them to be tracked but still assigned to other people
 7. Locate the ID for the tracker to use when creating new issues
  * Go to `http://redmine/trackers` and click on the tracker you would like to use, the number in the URL will be the ID